alyssamvalenzisi/HearMeOut/README.md

 * [Setup](#setup)

 ## General info
-This project is Python Project created with VS Code.
-It is a simple quiz that gene
+This project is Python Project created in the IDE Visual Studio Code.
+It is a simple quiz that generates music genre recomendations, with a chance to get one of three artists and one song from that genre.
+Uses TKinter for the quiz visual/interface, and uses Randomisation to to mix up the genre song/artist results.
+The data set of questions, genres, artists and songs were manually created.

 ## Technologies
 Project is created with: